tarunmovva/job_board_aggregator/README.md

     Note over GH,SB: Direct Database Connections
     Note right of CLI: CLI directly connects to:<br/>• Supabase for company data<br/>• Pinecone for job storage<br/>• Groq for AI processing
-    Note right of FS: FastAPI connects to:<br/>• Pinecone for job search<br/>• Groq for resume enhancement<br/>• Cerebras for validation
+    Note right of FS: FastAPI connects to:<br/>• Pinecone for job search<br/>• Groq for resume enhancement<br/>• Cerebras for validation using enhanced resume
 ```

 ---